korcankaraokcu/PINCE/README.md

 - - Change comboBox_ValueType string order to be ...
 String_UTF-8 String_Others Array of Bytes
 - - Implement a custom combobox class for comboBox_ValueType and create a context menu for String_Others item
 - Indent docstrings properly like GDB_Engine.get_breakpoint_info does(independent from other steps)
-- Implement "Investigate Registers" button to gather information about the addresses registers point to
+- Implement "Investigate Registers" button to gather information about the addresses registers point to(independent from other steps)
 - Implement selectionChanged signal of lineEdit_HexView
 - Implement multi selection for HexView
 - Extend search_referenced_strings with relative search